meaghanlewis/formy/README.md

 # FORMY

-Application with form components that can be used for testing purposes
+Application with form components that can be used for testing purposes.
+It's hosted at: https://formy-project.herokuapp.com/.

 ## Run the application locally